leozide/leocad/docs/README.txt

 - LeoCAD for Windows:

-  Download LeoCAD-Windows.exe to your computer, double click on the icon to launch the installer and follow the intructions.
+  Download the latest LeoCAD-Windows.exe to your computer, double click on the icon to launch the installer and follow the intructions.

 - LeoCAD for Linux:

-  Download LeoCAD-Linux.AppImage, make the file executable (chmod +x) and run it.
+  Download the latest LeoCAD-Linux.AppImage, make the file executable (chmod +x) and run it.

   If you prefer to compile LeoCAD yourself, go to the GitHub releases page at https://github.com/leozide/leocad/releases/latest and download the